 Name: Marjorie Croude McKinley Chillingworth

 Case Classification: Endangered Missing

+Marjorie Chillingworth was last seen with her husband,Judge Curtis Chillingworth, at a dinner in West Palm Beach, Florida on June 14, 1955.
+They left the dinner about 22.00, for their Manapalan home.
 They had hired a carpenter to come the morning of June 15 to build a playground for the grandchildren.
 The carpenter arrived at 8.00.
 The door was open and the home was empty.
 Chillingworth didn't show up for a 10.00 hearing at the courthouse in West Palm Beach.

 Police found a shattered porch light, drops of blood on the walkway to the beach, and two used spools of adhesive tape, one in the sand and one in the living room.
 Also found was dry swim suits, discounting the idea of accidental drowning during a morning swim.
 Money still in the judge's billfold and $40 still in Marjorie's pocketbook ruled out robbery.
 The keys were still in the ignition of Chillingworth's Plymouth.

-And extensive search turned up no clues.
+An extensive search turned up no clues.
 In 1957, Curtis and Marjorie Chillingworth were declared dead.

 Judge Joseph Peel was the city's only municipal judge.
 Peel was protecting bolita operators and moonshiners.
 In 1953, he represented both sides in a divorce.
 His superior, Chillingworth, gave him only a reprimand, with the warning that this was his last chance.